Oloqq/crocheteer/docs/draft/5_Force directed graph.md

 ![alt text](images/image-18.png)

-It is worth noting that for Plushies that fold onto themselves (have heavily concave regions) centroids can still escape from the inside and sabotage the simulation.
+It is worth noting that for Plushies that fold onto themselves (have heavily concave regions), centroids can still escape from the inside and sabotage the simulation.
+A proper skeletonization and general collision checking between nodes is necessary to handle such Plushies.

+## Single loop force

 ## Skeleton stuffing
 [[2]]